docker-hy/docker-hy.github.io/docs/part-2/section-3.md

         "Destination": "/var/lib/postgresql/data",
 ```

 An indeed there is one!
-So despite us not configuring it explicitly, a volume was automatically created for us.
+So despite us not configuring one explicitly, an anonymous volume was automatically created for us.

 Now if we check out `docker volume ls` we can see that a volume with name "794c9d8db6b5e643865c8364bf3b807b4165291f02508404ff3309b8ffde01df" exists.